What is a QR Code?

 QR codes come in different sizes to fit any tracking need ranging from handheld tools to large heavy iron.
 For the extra ruggedness needed in construction, QR codes can be manufactured with a variety of materials—from sturdy aluminum to durable stickers tested to withstand harsh environments.
 Aluminum tags can be screwed, bolted, tied, or glued to the asset, lasting for many years and under extreme conditions.
 Durable stickers are weatherproof and versatile, easily affixing to many surfaces.

 Scanners and Scanner Apps

 QR codes can be read with the camera on any mobile device.
 The camera quickly recognizes the QR code, decodes the information it contains, and provides the information through a link.
 The same principle is used via apps like ours.
-The QR code is scanned within the app, the information is decoded and relayed to the system where the scan history is located.
+The QR code is scanned within the app, the information is decoded and relayed to the equipment tracking system where the scan history is located.
 The scan history combined with its location information and any other details are then available to the person scanning the code.

 Where can QR codes be used?

 QR codes can be used on any asset type, indoors or out.

 What are the benefits of QR codes?

 QR is a simple solution in construction equipment tracking that yields big benefits in the field for reducing rework, improving communications and accountability, and saving time.